Menu

 Experiencing debilitating migraines every week which impacted work and my personal life alike, I switched to decaf tea (and have never liked coffee anyway) and felt better in terms of energy levels and diminished migraines.

-Avoiding and Eliminating Toxins
+15. Avoiding and Eliminating Toxins

-Whereas other thyroid patients have fitted filters on their showers and taps at home to remove the fluoride and toxins from water, or had mercury fillings removed, I haven’t gone this far (and don’t have any fillings or dental issues anyway).
+There are certain substances such as fluoride and mercury, which are said to be toxins to the body and can interfere with thyroid function, however, whereas other thyroid patients have fitted filters on their showers and taps at home to remove the fluoride and toxins from water, or had mercury fillings removed, I haven’t gone this far (and don’t have any fillings or dental issues anyway).

-Learning How To Manage Stress Better
+16. Learning How To Manage Stress Better

 Learning how to manage my stress levels better was imperative if I was to get my thyroid and adrenal health under control.
 I could never really get in to meditation, but I did begin to set firmer boundaries on my time.
-Learning to say ‘No’ sometimes and better prioritise my time and needs felt good.
+Learning to say ‘No’ and better prioritise my time and needs felt good.

 I also tried CBT and saw a Step 4 Therapist on the NHS to help me learn techniques for managing anxiety and stress more effectively.
+This helped a lot too.
+Learning how to live as a HSP also helped.

-Learning About The Spoon Theory
+17. Learning About The Spoon Theory

 This one simple thing changed my whole outlook on living with a chronic health condition.